-When you are visiting San Jose, explore the largest urban park of Costa Rica covering 720.000 m².
+When you are visiting San Jose, explore the largest urban park of Costa Rica covering 720,000 square meters.

-Located in the Mate Redondo District La Sabana park was constructed in the grounds of the old airport.
-When the airport moved out, the government transformed the area in the National Park.
+Located in the Mate Redondo District, La Sabana park was constructed in the grounds of the old airport.
+When the airport moved out, the government transformed the area into a national park.
 It became known as the ‘lungs of San Jose' – a beautiful vast green space covered in pines, cypresses, and eucalyptus.